2006 Royal Air Force Nimrod crash: Board of Inquiry findings

 On 4 December 2007 the report of the findings of the official Board of Inquiry into the loss of XV230 was published.
 The Board believed that the No 7 tank dry bay was the most likely location for the seat of the fire, with the most probable cause being escaped fuel having come into contact with a Supplementary Conditioning Pack (SCP) airpipe at 400 degrees Celsius "...after entering a gap between two types of insulation".
 Four separate factors were listed as contributing to the accident: Age of the aircraft; Maintenance policy; Failure of hazard analysis and lack of a fire detection and suppression system; Not identifying the full implications of successive changes to the fuel system and associated procedures.

-Links into the full report on the XV230 accident can be found here.
+A link to the full report on the XV230 accident can be found here.

 On 23 May 2008, the coroner who led the inquest into these deaths stated that the entire Nimrod fleet had "never been airworthy from the first time it was released to service" and urged that it should be grounded.
 Assistant deputy coroner for Oxfordshire Andrew Walker added: "This cavalier approach to safety must come to an end.
 There were failures...[in monitoring the aircraft's safety]...that should, if the information had been correctly recorded and acted upon, have led to the discovery of this design flaw within the Nimrod fleet."

 Nimrod Review

 The Terms of Reference for the Nimrod Review were set out by the Secretary of State for Defence, Des Browne, on 13 December 2007.

-It emerged in May 2009 that an RAF commander destroyed a number of official documents after the loss of Nimrod XV230.
+It emerged in May 2009 that a RAF commander destroyed a number of official documents after the loss of Nimrod XV230.
 The Times newspaper, 31 May 2009, reported that all documents relating to the aircraft were immediately impounded but Sqn Ldr Guy Bazalgette, commander of the Nimrod detachment in the Gulf, managed to retrieve one file.
 Bazalgette subsequently destroyed the document but later told the coroners inquest that none of the shredded documents were relevant to the loss of XV230.
 However, Bazalgette admitted: "They should not have been shredded and it was my fault that they were."

 Also in May 2009, Charles Haddon-Cave, QC, leading the Nimrod Review issued a number of Salmon letters to organisations and senior RAF officers warning them they were likely to be criticised in its formal report.
 The so-called Salmon letters give those who are likely to be criticised by the inquiry the opportunity to respond to the criticism before the report's publication.
 The MoD and the Nimrod inquiry team declined to say which senior RAF officers received letters.

 On 28 October, Haddon-Cave presented his report, summarised by the statement: